aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-08-advent-of-code-day-08.md

 #### Explanation

-The logic here is fairly straight forward (albeit brute force) as well.
+The logic here is fairly straightforward (albeit brute force) as well.
 Basically, we find all combinations of our input with a single code point change (`@fixed-instructions`), find _all_ solutions to those codes (infinite and terminal), filter down to the terminal solution and print the output.

 The hard part here was copying `@cells` multiple times into `@fixed-instructions`.
 I ran into an issue where all of `@fixed-instructions` was pointing to the same memory address, so after traversing `@fixed-instructions[0]`, the rest of the inputs were tainted.
 This issue was fixed by the (awkward) `.deepmaps`.
 See #2 below for additional details.